A Curie-Weiss model of self-organized criticality: Introduction

 \section{Introduction}

-In their famous article~\cite{BTW}, Per Bak, Chao Tang and Kurt Wiesenfeld showed that certain complex systems are naturally attracted by critical points, without any external intervention.
-These systems exhibit the phenomenon of self-organized criticality.
+In their famous article~\cite{BTW}, Bak, Tang and Wiesenfeld showed that certain complex systems are naturally attracted by critical points, without any external intervention.
+The amplification of small internal fluctuations can lead to a critical state and cause a chain reaction leading to a radical change of the system behavior.
+These systems exhibit the phenomenon of self-organized criticality (SOC).
+Although there is no universal SOC theory, it can be well understood with the archetype of SOC: the sandpile model, first introduced in~\cite{BTW}.
+We consider a pile of sand and the constant drop of new sand grains, which randomly slide down the slope of sand.
+We observe local avalanches with different and unpredictable sizes which are not proportional to the input.
+Such phenomenon can be observed in nature (e.g., forest fires, earthquakes, species evolution).

-Self-organized criticality can be observed empirically or simulated on a computer in various models.
-However the mathematical analysis of these models turns out to be extremely difficult.
-Even models whose definition is seemingly simple, such as those describing the dynamics of a sandpile, are poorly understood.
-Other challenging models are the models for forest fires~\cite{RT}, which are built with the help of the classical percolation process.
-Some simple models of evolutions also lead to critical behaviours~\cite{BDF}.
+In general SOC can be observed empirically or simulated on a computer in various models.
+However, the mathematical analysis of these models turns out to be extremely difficult, even for the sandpile model whose definition is yet simple.
+Self-organized criticality has been reviewed in recent works \cite{Aschwanden,Bak,Dhar,Pruessner,Turcotte}.
+Other challenging models are the models for forest fires~\cite{RT}, which are built with the help of percolation process.
+Some simple models of evolutions also lead to critical behaviors~\cite{BDF}.

 Our goal here is to design a model exhibiting self-organized criticality, which is as simple as possible, and which is amenable to a rigorous mathematical analysis.
-The simplest models exhibiting self-organized criticality are obtained by forcing standard critical transitions into a self-organized state (see~\cite{Sornette} section 15.4.2).
-The idea is to start with a model presenting a phase transition and to create a feedback from the configuration to the control parameters in order to converge towards a critical point.
+The simplest models exhibiting SOC are obtained by forcing standard critical transitions into a self-organized state; see Section~15.4.2 of~\cite{Sornette}.
+The idea is to start with a model presenting a phase transition and to create a feedback from the configuration to the control parameters in order to converge toward a critical point.
 The most widely studied model in statistical mechanics, which exhibits a phase transition and presents critical states, is the Ising model.
-Its mean field version is called the Ising Curie-Weiss model (see for instance~\cite{Ellis}).
-It has been extended to real-valued spins by Richard S. Ellis and Charles M. Newman~\cite{EN}, in the so called generalized Ising Curie-Weiss model.
-This model is our starting point and we will modify it in order to build a system of interacting random variables, which exhibits a phenomenon of self-organized criticality.
+Its mean field version is called the Ising Curie--Weiss model; see Sections~IV.4 and~V.9~of~\cite{Ellis}.
+It has been extended to real-valued spins by Ellis and Newman~\cite{EN}, in the so called generalized Ising Curie--Weiss model.
+This model is our starting point, and we will modify it in order to build a system of interacting random variables, which exhibits a phenomenon of SOC.